 MOBILE version of eMagazine

-Please note that in the June edition, where there is a discrepancy between the credits on the laptop version and mobile version, the laptop is correct.
+Please note that where there is a discrepancy between the credits on the laptop version and mobile version, the laptop is correct.

 PIC Georgia de Lotz